Let’s meet in Iceland next week

 The League is bringing its exclusive dating app to 10 more cities this summer

 I’ll be in Reykjavik next week and you know what that means… I want to meet you!
-So we’ll be holding an small meetup (not really a pitchoff but feel free to pitch me while I’m there) at Bryggjan Brugghús, Grandagarði 8, 101 Reykjavík, Iceland.
+So we’ll be holding a small meetup (not really a pitchoff but feel free to pitch me while I’m there) at Bryggjan Brugghús, Grandagarði 8, 101 Reykjavík, Iceland.

-The event is being on Tuesday, May 30, from 5 PM to 7 PM UTC.
+The event is being held on Tuesday, May 30, from 5 PM to 7 PM UTC.

 Event starts at 5pm and you can meet the speakers and mentors coming to Startup Iceland 2017.
 Expect some booze, some fun, and some nice networking.